Vaccination rates are dropping across the country as fewer families immunise their babies.

 She said Waikato was one of the larger DHBs, with nearly half its population living in small rural communities.
 It also had more than 20 per cent of its people living in deprivation.

 She said while deprivation was an issue, hesitancy was also an issue that could delay getting immunised on time.

-"This is not always because they do not want to immunise their child, it could be that they believe their infant might be too young such at the six or eight-month range."
+"This is not always because they do not want to immunise their child, it could be that they believe their infant might be too young such at the 6 or 8-month range."

 Maloney said the DHB had established a new team to focus on the enrolments of all newborns with a GP and had a free drop-in service offering immunisation at the Hospital.